CaffeineDependency/zyrln_deployer/README.md

 ### How It Works
  1. **Environment Check:** The script checks if nodejs,git and wrangler are installed and will install them if they are not
  2. **Project Cloning:** Once the environment ready, it clones the deployment repository.
  3. **Execution:** Finally, it runs the deployment script which will clone the zyrln git repository, navigate to the deploy folder,edit the wrangler.toml and worker.js files based on your input, and deploy using wrangler.

-**note:**
+### notes
-this uses wrangler v2 that seems to work better on termux than newer versions, it will give a warning
+ 1. this uses wrangler v2 that seems to work better on termux than newer versions, it will give a warning
     - Unexpected fields found in migrations field:
   "new_sqlite_classes"
-based on experience its not important and your worker will work the same **note:** this was originally supposed to also deploy your google apps script using clasp ,but clasp login broke at some point.i think it was because of the new nodejs security patch. i even tried using a ready made alpine proot-distro container that had an older version of nodejs, but clasp login broke after 2 runs. if you know how to fix clasp login please contact me @CaffeineDependency on telegram.
+based on experience its not important and your worker will work the same
+ 2. this was originally supposed to also deploy your google apps script using clasp ,but clasp login broke at some point.i think it was because of the new nodejs security patch. i even tried using a ready made alpine proot-distro container that had an older version of nodejs, but clasp login broke after 2 runs. if you know how to fix clasp login please contact me @CaffeineDependency on telegram.